radian-software/selectrum/README.md

 API and works with *every* Emacs command with approximately no special cases, specifically because it focuses on doing the common case as well as possible.

-As a final note, when you're using `selectrum-prescient.el`, there's an easy way to simulate Ivy's alternate actions.
-Suppose you've typed `M-x` and found the command you want, but now you realize you want to look up the documentation instead.
-Press `TAB` to insert the candidate, which has the side effect of placing it at the top of the recency table in `prescient.el`.
-Then `C-g` out of Selectrum and type `C-h f`.
-The same command will automatically be at the top of the list, so you can get the documentation just by pressing `RET`.
-I believe that this sort of idea can be extended to get all of the utility out of these extra features without actually implementing explicit support for them (with all of the attendant complexity and bugs).

 ### Icomplete